Recovery Boundaries: When Habit Guidance Is Not Enough

 This page does not do

-It does not diagnose illness, clear you for return to exercise, interpret medication effects, or replace emergency guidance or licensed care.
+It does not assess illness, clear you for return to exercise, interpret clinician-directed changes, or replace emergency guidance or licensed care.

 This page is about escalation, not alarm

 The point of a boundary page is to reduce false confidence.
-A calm article about bedtime, meals, walking, or mobility can still be misleading if a reader is using it to answer a question that belongs to diagnosis, treatment, or urgent triage.
+A calm article about bedtime, meals, walking, or mobility can still be misleading if a reader is using it to answer a question that belongs to licensed care or urgent triage.
 This page exists to interrupt that mistake early.

 Use a three-lane decision map